OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: TAXONOMY OF CONTEXTUAL INFORMATION

 \subsection{Atomic Context}

 Atomic context refers to contextual information typically obtainable from a single captured memory.
 This includes data directly from metadata, sensed from visual and auditory content, or inferred from the content itself.
 Table~\ref{tab:atomic_context} shows the seven types of atomic contexts categorized from the queries.
 Among them, temporal information and geographical info can be directly obtained from the memory media's metadata.
-People and visual elements typically require machine learning models or facial recognition for detection.
+People and visual elements typically require facial recognition or other vision models for detection.
 Environment, activity, and emotion are more implicit and require reasoning based on the content (e.g., a photo of a menu may suggest the person is in a restaurant).
-The number of appearance of each category is shown in Figure~\ref{fig:context_count}.
+The number of appearances of each category is shown in Figure~\ref{fig:context_count}.